mopidy/mopidy/docs/ext/backends.rst

 This list is moderated and updated on a regular basis.
 If you want your package to show up here, follow the :ref:`guide on creating extensions <extensiondev>`.

-Mopidy also bundles the backend extensions :ref:`ext-local` and :ref:`ext-stream`.

 Mopidy-Beets
 ============